- University Catalog Home

 the College Honors program on a space-available basis.

-(Readings Conference I and Readings Conference II); three semester hours selected from HON 2020 (Multicultural Literatures:
+I and Readings Conference II); three semester hours selected from HON 2020 (Multicultural

-interdisciplinary seminars offered through the Honors program (HON 4950 and 4960); honors thesis or project supervised by
+seminars offered through the Honors program (HON 4950 and 4960); honors thesis or

 The University of Toledo will include all course work taken at other institutions of higher education in the calculation to determine if a student will graduate with honors; no student will be awarded a level of honors above that indicated by The University of Toledo cumulative GPA.
 The University of Toledo requires a minimum of 30 semester hours of standard letter-graded courses in the major in order to qualify for graduation with honors.